 If you are creating a visual-heavy concept, word count might not be what you need to focus on.
 Chances are, a 1,200-word blog post packed with graphs and informative images would take the "average" reader about 6-9 minutes to absorb.
 A 2,500-word post with no images would also require about 8 minutes.

-How Much Substance Can You Deliver?
+How Much Substance Can Your Blog Deliver?

 If you're rolling your eyes, we get it.
-"Substance" and "quality" are really subjective.
+"Substance" and "usefulness" are really subjective.
 But everyone can admit that some topics don't need 3,000 words to be covered adequately.
 Can you imagine someone trying to write 4,000 words on "what flavor of ice cream tastes best with red velvet cake?"
 It would be a painful read.

 If you have:

 - Covered your topic in-depth